UnitedEffects/ueauth/README.md

 ## TODO

-* Bug - direct GET /interactions/foo should return 4xx not 500
-* Bug - need to add terms of service uri and privacy uri configuration for initialization of root and new authgroup default clients
 * Bug - shouldn't login with a different client-id create a new session even on the same browser?
 * Refactor passwordless config setup...
 * How does verification work with self-creation of accounts?